 There are a lot of tiny things you do every day.
 Tiny activities such as smiling, hugging, or saying a compliment can make your day and those of your loved ones so much better.
 Consistently engaging in such activities will eventually improve your life for sure.
 So why not try to add some new tiny activities to your day?

 As a result of decades of research, Dr. BJ Fogg, a professor at Stanford University, has developed a special method for creating Tiny Habits®.
-I am a Certified Tiny Habits® Coach and I invite you to participate in a free 5-days Tiny Habits course, so that you will have the skills to improve your life with easy tiny steps.
+I am a Certified Tiny Habits® Coach and I invite you to participate in the 5-days Tiny Habits course, so that you will have the skills to improve your life with easy tiny steps.